Stable Restoration and Separation of Approximately Sparse Signals: Introduction

-\item \emph{Narrowband interference:} Audio, video, or communication signals are often corrupted by narrowband interference.
-A particular example is electric hum, which typically occurs in improperly designed audio equipment.
-Such impairments naturally exhibit a sparse representation in the frequency domain, which amounts to setting $\dictb$ to the Fourier matrix.
+\item \emph{Narrowband interference:} Audio, video, and communication signals are often corrupted by narrowband interference.
+A particular example is electric hum, which typically occurs in improperly designed audio or video equipment.
+Such impairments naturally exhibit a sparse representation in the frequency domain, which amounts to setting $\dictb$ to the inverse discrete Fourier transform matrix.

-\item \emph{Saturation:} Non-linearities in amplifiers may result in signal saturation, e.g.,~\cite{laska2009democracy,Adler2011,AEJEGP11}.
+\item \emph{Saturation and clipping:} Non-linearities in amplifiers may result in signal saturation, cf.~\cite{laska2009democracy,Adler2011,AEJEGP11}.
 Here, instead of the signal vector \outputvec of interest, one observes a saturated (or clipped) version $\noiseout=\outputvec + \error + \noise$, where the nonzero entries of $\error$ correspond to the difference between the saturated signal and the original signal $\outputvec$.
 The noise vector \noise can be used to model residual errors that are not captured by the interference component~$\dictb\error$.

 \item \emph{Super-resolution and in-painting:} In super-resolution~\cite{mallat2010,elad2001} and in-painting~\cite{bertalmio2000,WO08,CCSS09,cai2009} applications, only a subset of the entries of the (full-resolution) signal vector $\outputvec=\dicta\inputvec$ is available.
 With \fref{eq:systemmodel}, the interference vector \error accounts for the missing parts of the signal, i.e., the locations of the nonzero entries of \error correspond to the missing entries in~$\outputvec$ and are set to some arbitrary value.
 The missing parts of~\outputvec are then filled in by recovering \inputvec from $\noiseout=\dicta\inputvec+\error + \noise$ followed by computation of the (full-resolution) signal vector $\outputvec=\dicta\inputvec$.